ITU-AI-ML-in-5G-Challenge/ML5G-PHY-ChannelEstimation-ICARUS/README.md

 ## Acknowledgements

-The work of Ö. T. Demir and E. Björnson was partially supported by ELLIIT and the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-The work of D. Rönnow was partially financed by the European Commission within the European Regional Development Fund, the Swedish Agency for Economic and Regional Growth, and Region Gävleborg.
+The work of all team members was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

-## License and Referencing

-This code package is licensed under the GPLv2 license.
-If you in any way use this code for research that results in publications, please cite our original article listed above.